 Through the City of Pleasanton Business Assistance Program, over $1.3 million has been provided in financial assistance to 115 Pleasanton businesses.
 The program sets aside approximately $3 million dollars to provide financial assistance to eligible businesses that have been affected by the COVID-19 pandemic.

-Learn more about the Business Support Fund
+Learn more about the Business Assistance Program

 Calls, emails, or other communications offering COVID-19 related grants or payments requesting personal financial information, advance fees, charges, including the purchase of gift cards are likely scams.
 Report any suspected fraud to Office of Inspector General Hotline at 800-767-0385 or online.